 In the ready-to-wear market, two segments can be seen:

-Luxury has always had some impact in the mind of the Chinese consumer, which consumes luxury in an optics to show its value through it.
-Luxury is bought for membership in a certain category of individual.
+Luxury has always had some impact on the mind of the Chinese consumer, which consumes luxury in an optics to show its value through it.
+Luxury is bought for membership in a certain category of individuals.
 However, there is a decline in luxury purchases that could be seen as ostentatious in favor of high-end brands and creators.

 Distribution in the ready-to-wear market in China

-This channel is all the more important for high-end brands since it allows to animate and energize the customer experience in store and to bring him a unique and exclusive experience.
+This channel is all the more important for high-end brands since it allows them to animate and energize the customer experience in-store and to bring him a unique and exclusive experience.
 The relationship between the customer and the brand is very important in the segment.